MatthieuVeillon/javascriptjourney/content/blog/how-to-not-learn-Javascript/index.md

 If you've been there, you might recognize you in the situation below :

-    - List of paid course on Udemy that you haven't even started (I'm talking about those 2yrs old course which are now outdated)
+> _- List of paid course on Udemy that you haven't even started (I'm talking about those 2yrs old course which are now outdated)_

-    - Trello backlog full of articles links that never shortens.
+> _- Trello backlog full of articles links that never shortens._

-    - Medium bookmark section that is not even scrollable anymore.
+> _- Medium bookmark section that is not even scrollable anymore._

 Bookmarking good content in itself is not a bad habit, but I felt like I would never catch up on my plan, which is kind of depressing.
 I'm still kind of there but I decided to not bookmark medium articles neither buying udemy course anymore.

-##Asking the wrong questions##
-The first question I was trying to answer at first were :

-Those are vast questions, and there are a lot of resources for each.
-From a general perspective and really specific to Javascript.

 ##Not knowing how to learn##
 Before switching career, I did some Coursera/PMP certifications, but there were shortburst and the main objective was to get the certification - I was not paying attention on how I achieved this goal.